 St. Luke's Hospital

-Education: Associate Degree in Laboratory Science or Medical Laboratory Technology from an accredited institution.
+Education: Associates Degree in Laboratory Science or Medical Laboratory Technology.

 KNOWLEDGE, SKILLS AND ABILITIES

 Knowledge of lab safety practices; knowledge of all lab departments state of the art policies and procedures; knowledge of general lab test results and correlation's with physiological condition; ability to maintain and repair instrumentation and equipment; ability to understand and follow complex oral and written communication; extensive ability to perform duties accurately, efficiently while often under stress; ability to organize work and meet deadlines; ability to be technically adept in all departments of the laboratory; ability to be rigidly accurate in the identification and reporting of numbers, names and results.

 READING - Intermediate: Ability to read and interpret documents such as operating and maintenance instructions and procedure manuals.